-1. NATURE OF OPERATIONS AND LIQUIDITY RISK
+1. NATURE OF OPERATIONS

-Filo Mining Corp. (the "Company" or "Filo Mining") was incorporated on May 12, 2016 under the Canada Business Corporations Act in connection with the plan of arrangement to reorganize Josemaria Resources Inc. ("Josemaria", formerly NGEx Resources Inc. ("NGEx")), which was completed on August 16, 2016.
+Filo Mining Corp. (the "Company" or "Filo Mining") was incorporated on May 12, 2016 under the Canada Business Corporations Act in connection with the plan of arrangement to reorganize Josemaria Resources Inc. ("Josemaria", formerly NGEx Resources Inc.), which was completed on August 16, 2016.

 The Company's principal business activities are the exploration and development of the Filo del Sol and Tamberias Properties, which are comprised of adjacent mineral titles in the San Juan Province in Argentina and in Chile.
-Its registered office is located at Suite 2200, 885 West Georgia Street, Vancouver, British Columbia, V6C 3E8, Canada.
-The Company's common shares trade on the TSX Venture Exchange (the "TSXV") and the NASDAQ First North Growth Market under the symbol "FIL".
+Its registered office is located at Suite 2000, 885 West Georgia Street, Vancouver, British Columbia, V6C 3E8, Canada.
+The Company's common shares trade on the TSX Venture Exchange and the NASDAQ First North Growth Market under the symbol "FIL", and on the OTCQX under the symbol "FLMMF".